Obeject-Oriented vs. Functional Programming

 Notice there are fewer lines of code, mainly because we don’t build the class for creating our objects.

-to process each employee, but the FP version uses map
+each to process each employee, but the FP version uses map.
+Instead of

 changing the original value, ’map’ creates a copy of the array containing the

-the copy with all the new values, which we store in happier_employees
+the copy with all the new values, which we store in happier_employees.
+The

 original array is untouched!